Developer Blog

 # But I'm the one who decides if it fits our architecture

-# and meets our accessibility standards
+# and meets our performance and accessibility standards